 forever sometime last century, depending on your culture.
 I happened across this inspirational poster on Pinterest and it pretty much sums up the culture I’m talking about:

 This is certainly one way of dealing with the anti-fat, dubious health warnings we (and in particular, women) are subjected to every single day.
-I happen to think sugar and transfats are so harmful that our family has given them up entirely, and this informs my opinion, naturally.
+I happen to think sugar and transfats are so harmful that our family actively avoids those things, and this informs my opinion, naturally.
 Turns out Alexis Bledel thinks along the same lines.
 In an interview she was asked about her diet, because women in the spotlight always are: